bobalicious/amoss/README.md

 #### `createClone`

 Any `Amoss_Instance` can be cloned in order to create an independent controller that can then generate its own Test Doubles.
+The cloned controller will have the same initial configuration as the controller it was cloned from, including any defined `when`, `allows` and `expects` behaviours.

-Once cloned, there is no link between the original and the cloned controller and they do not interact in any way.
+However, once cloned, there is no link between the original and the cloned controller and they do not interact in any way.

 That is, the following is true: